pudnax/pngcrypt-rs/README.md

 ## Installation

-At this point I don't want to publish to crates.io, so the only way to install the application is to download the source code and build locally.
+At this point I don't want to publish on crates.io, so the only way to install the application is to download the source code and build locally.

 ```Bash